 Here are six tips to help you restore your pre-winter energy levels and get back to the business of keeping things running smoothly, or as close to smoothly as possible!

-1. Take it slow.
 One of the main reasons for fatigue is overwork.
-No one (except perhaps your boss or your 2-year-old) expects you to be superwoman/man all day, every day.
+No one (except perhaps your boss or your 2-year-old) expects you to be Super Mom all day, every day.
 Resist the urge to be always on and take time to simply be.
 Take a guilt-free nap, meditate, lock yourself in the bathroom for 30 seconds and just BREATHE.
 The more you allow yourself to take time for you, the more likely you are to bring you’re A-game when it counts.

-3. Get outside.
-Even if it’s just for 10 minutes a day.
-Science says getting outside for a walk can help you sleep better at night, and that’s not all.
-Being in nature also helps eliminate fatigue, reduce stress and improve focus.
+Science says getting outside for a walk can help you sleep better at night, even if it’s just for 10 minutes.
+And that’s not all: being in nature also helps eliminate fatigue, reduce stress and improve focus.
 Who can say no to that?

-4. Call a friend.
 One of the best ways to lighten our loads is to share them.
 This doesn’t mean laying all your troubles bare at the checkout counter or venting about your in-laws every chance you get.
 But keeping all our worries and frustrations tucked away wreaks havoc on our bodies, minds and souls.
-Don’t be afraid to reach out to a friend or trusted confidante after a particularly rough day, or splurge together on the latest rom-com or action flick to help take your mind off things.
+Don’t be afraid to reach out to a friend or trusted confidante after a particularly rough day.
 Whether you have an all-night gab fest or simply unload a few anxieties, you’ll feel instant relief at knowing that you’re not alone.

-6. Listen to your gut.
-You’re the best judge of what feels like too much, not enough, and just right.
 Maybe your colleague gets to the office at 6 a.m., but maybe he also has six cups of coffee before he arrives.
-Maybe your sister runs five miles every morning and rescues orphaned cats and dogs in her free time, but isn’t facing the same demands as you are as a working parent.
+Maybe your sister runs 5 miles every morning and rescues orphaned cats and dogs in her free time but isn’t facing the same demands as you are as a working parent.
 Don’t judge yourself against others; judge yourself against yourself.
+And don’t ignore your internal cues.
 If you’re feeling overwhelmed, think about where you can cut back, even if only temporarily.
 If you’re a natural night owl, plan some time to be productive during these hours.
-Don’t ignore your internal cues.
 Your body knows what it needs, so pay attention to its signals.

-Feeling more energized yet?
-I hope so!
 Remember, even if it takes some time to get back into your usual groove, your body will thank you for the efforts you make along the way.
 By the time spring rolls around, you’re certain to have a little more pep in your step.
 So, rise and shine.
 Tomorrow’s a new day.
-And stay tuned for more goodness coming your way.